 Step 4: Planting the tree

 Place the tree into the pot and secure the roots with the wire.
 Use pliers to twist the wire.
-Wire should be below soil line.
-When positioning the tree, make sure it is slightly off center for more natural look.
+The wire should be below the soil line.
+When positioning the tree, make sure it is slightly off-center for a more natural look.

 Add the rest of the soil.
 When you add soil to the pot, air pockets might form.
 Use regular chopsticks to get rid of them.